Wedding insurance: Frequently asked questions

 Does event insurance cover a destination wedding?

 Event insurance may cover a destination wedding, depending on the location.
 Event insurance typically is available to U.S. citizens who hold a wedding in the U.S. or in certain locations outside the country.
-Your agent can tell you whether you'd have coverage in your selected destination.
+Your insurance provider can tell you whether you'd have coverage in your selected destination.

 Does wedding insurance cover my honeymoon?